emintham/myblog/src/content/blog/comparison-its-effect-on-inner-peace-and-outer-deportment.md

 To compare is human; to compare wisely, freedom.
 We covet that we do not own and take for granted the ones we do.

-Comparison and competition, in essence, are tools.
+Comparison and competition  are tools.
 They are one of the means we measure ourselves, in some limited aspect, against reality.
-This measurement carries an implied standard linked to a value.
+This measurement carries an implied standard linked to a *value*.
 In other words, in any comparison, there is an assumed positive or desired property and its inverse, negative or undesirable quality.
 Ranking ourselves among peers through such measurement isn't inherently harmful, it is the uncritical adoption and rigid attachment to the